Members’ Zone

 Our Run Leaders are:

-- Paolo De Luca, Kevin Dowsett, Mike Neal, Mark Everett, Suzanne Janes, Andy Milsom, Scott Blakeway, Becky Sinkinson, Richard Smith, Ant Robins, Mat Sharp, Sharon Taylor, Maria Everett.
+- Paolo De Luca, Kevin Dowsett, Mike Neal, Mark Everett, Suzanne Janes, Andy Milsom, Becky Sinkinson, Richard Smith, Ant Robins, Mat Sharp, Maria Everett, Sam Smith, Jez Kelly, Tom Cawley, Heidi Snook.

 Steve Williams